ecotaxa/ecotaxa_py_client/docs/ObjectsApi.md

 Get Object Set Summary

-For the given project, with given filters, return the classification summary, i.e.:     - Total number of objects Also if 'only_total' is not set:     - Number of Validated ones     - Number of Dubious ones     - Number of Predicted ones
+For the given project, with given filters, **return the classification summary**.          i.e.:              - Total number of objects  And optionnaly  - Number of Validated ones - Number of Dubious ones - Number of Predicted ones

 ### Example